 This will still allow the soft look of haze, but create more contrast on your subject.
 Use the silver side of a reflector if you want to offset the orange light from the sun.

-- Use a zoom lens and/or a wide-angle rather than a prime lens.
+Use a zoom lens and/or a wide-angle rather than a prime lens for lens flare.

 Flare occurs when sunlight has to travel through the lens elements.
 Zooms have more internal elements than primes, making them a better choice for creative flare.
 A wide-angle lens also has a greater angle of view, which lets in more light from the sides.
 Remember to remove your lens hood.
 They cast a shadow over the front element of the lens to prevent flare.
 We don’t want to prevent flare, we want to encourage it!
 The flare in this image was captured using my Nikon 24-70mm lens with no hood.